aka: Ordinary Drowning Skills

 - Minecraft gives you small air bubbles underwater.
-Once used up, you lose health and have a hard time moving around (or just up).
+Once used up, you lose health over time, and originally began recoiling from damage, making it VERY hard to surface(this was eventually patched out).
 Helmets enchanted with the Respiration ability decreases oxygen consumption, including drowning damage.

 - Terraria has an air meter that appears and depletes gradually when your character enters water (or lava, but if you're swimming around in that you generally have other problems).
 It allows you a decent amount of time, and if you're doing a long stint of underwater mining, you can always dig into a wall to create your own air pockets.
 Certain pieces of equipment like the Diving Helmet or the Breathing Reed make the meter deplete more slowly (the Breathing Reed also allows breathing if the end is still above the surface).
 The game also provides the Gills Potion, which makes you start drowning in air instead of water, and Neptune's Shell, which turns you into a Fish Person and allows you to swim and breathe.
 Amusingly, if you attempt to equip a Fish Bowl as a helmet, you start drowning as if you were underwater.
 Which you kind of are, as far as breathing is concerned.